-Watching your children hunt every morning and laugh at their antics will bring you so much happiness.
+Watching your children hunt for their Elf on the Shelf every morning and laugh at their antics will bring you so much happiness.

 Which makes it totally worth the 3 minutes of work you did the night before.
 You don’t have to be elaborate, you can move them from the tree, to the shelf, to the light fixture, then on the table, the counter, etc. Look, I just planned half the month for you!

 You’ll reap the benefits in 20 years.

 Do you ever look back on your childhood Christmases and marvel about all the work your mom did for you?
 Doesn’t it make you feel so grateful and have so much love for her?

 Hello!
 That will be you in 20 years.
 Just imagine your little Suzy as a mom, realizing all the crap you did every night in December to make her childhood as magical as it could be.
 Can you say brownie points?
 You’ll be in the best retirement home money can buy!

 I know I won’t convince you all.
 In fact, I’m sure the comments section is about a mile long by now full of Karens and Susans educating me on my parenting.

 This is just one mom’s humble opinion about one of her favorite family traditions.
 What’s right for my family may not be right for yours, and vice versa.